Last time, we used a set of arrows and vertices to represent a sequence of notes:

 Needless to say, mutations on quivers with more than three vertices can get considerably more complicated.
 In general, there will be no limit to the number of configurations.
 If we consider the six possible mutations possible on the vertices of the above Cantus 1 distillation we can see, for example, that there are four 2-paths through the D vertex, i.e. ADC, ADF, EDC, EDF.
 All four of these 2-paths will be inverted by a mutation at D and will thereby engender four new arrows AC, AF, EC and EF; the last of these cancelling the existing arrow FE.
 Thus a quiver with - originally - 8 arrows becomes a quiver with 11.
 Mutations will always preserve the vertex set but, in general, the number of arrows will typically increase at each application as arrow generation will typically exceed any consequent cancellations.

-Our trio of Padbrué 'compressings' - all, as it happens, with six vertices - thus have six possible mutations shown in the following diagram:
+Although it's possible to have finite quiver groups on six vertices, our trio of Padbrué 'compressings' - all, as it happens, with six vertices - are of infinite order.
+The six possible 'first mutations', for each quiver, are shown in the following diagram:

 The first column (with the uncoloured background) carries the reduction into quivers of each of the three lines in the Pavanne.
 The remaining six colums show, for each melody, the quivers resulting from mutations on each of the original quiver's six pitches in the order C, D, E, F, A and B♭ for canti 1 and 2 and in the order C, D, F, G, A and B♭ for the bass line.
 The green backgrounds denote quivers which may be fully traversed, in that it's possible to walk a path from some start vertex to some end vertex consuming each arrow exactly once.
 The pink backgrounds indicate quivers where this is impossible.
 This answers - in the negative - the question of its always being possible 'to find at least one path using all arrows in the graph' asked in the previous post.